hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

    materialization required by view, concat, and vector operations.
 5. Maintain the implemented two-input C32 materialized Concat fallback and add concat-consumer Conv fusion for YOLO head performance in Phase 5.
-6. Maintain residual Add canonicalization and the implemented quantization-correct Add fallback.
-Implement YOLO SiLU and, when present in the selected MobileNet artifact, Hard-Swish as generated AFU LUT fusions.
+6. Maintain residual Add canonicalization, the implemented quantization-correct Add fallback, and the implemented YOLO SiLU AFU LUT fusion.
+When present in the selected MobileNet artifact, implement Hard-Swish as a generated AFU LUT fusion.
    Retain `MUL_Q7` only for proven Q7 patterns.
 Do not implement generic TFLite Mul or standalone Requant solely for operator coverage; add a constrained squeeze-excitation channel multiply only if the target corpus requires it.